claudiocamolese/Bachelor/README.md

 ﻿# Personal-Page

-This repository is a collection of some of the projects I have record of during my academic career.
+This repository is a collection of some of the projects I have recorded of during my academic career.

 Bachelor = **Physical engineering**.
 Master = **Data science and engineering** ------> **Working in progress**